 As the film begins, we find Maria already at odds with the expectations of the Order—distractible, perennially late, undisciplined.
 As Barth states, “the dramaturgical beginning need not be…the chronological beginning.”
 What is most important is “dramatic effect, not linear chronology.”
 The effect of this in media res opening demonstrates what Barth calls a sufficiently “voltaged” ground situation; that is, the story commences with a character and situation already in conflict.

 2. A dramatic vehicle launches the action.

 “And then one day…” This time-honored narrative formula illustrates the arrival of the all-important dramatic vehicle.
-The dramatic vehicle is not the conflict, but rather a set of circumstances that sends the already-unstable situation into overt conflict.
-In The Sound of Music, that event is of course Fraulein Maria’s arrival at the von Trapp residence, wherein she encounters a snappish disciplinarian and a passel of unruly charges.
-The frictions that follow launch the ascending action of the plot.
+The dramatic vehicle is not the conflict, but rather a set of circumstances that arises from the already-unstable situation.
+In The Sound of Music, that event is of course Fraulein Maria’s assignment to care for the von Trapp children, wherein she encounters a snappish disciplinarian, and a passel of unruly charges.
+And the frictions that follow launch the ascending action of the plot.

 3. Each character wants something.

 All the characters, from Maria, to the Captain and the children, to the relatively minor character of Max Detweiler, want something very specific.
 To borrow a term from Robert Olen Butler, each character has a “yearning,” a desire for something, anything, large or small, that drives them.
 Without a character who yearns, a narrative will lack an essential aspect of dramaturgy.
 In The Sound of Music, Maria yearns for purpose.
 The Captain wants a governess for his children.
 The children want Maria as their nanny.
 The Baroness Schraeder wants the Captain.
 All these dovetailing desires define character while supplying the action.
 For more on yearning, see Robert Olen Butler’s essay in his collected lectures, From Where You Dream (Grove Press, 2005).